Juho-source/refactoredeventmanager/README.md

 To create events, you must have a teacher account.
 You can create a teacher account by checking the "is teacher" box in the registration screen.

+You can switch the languge of the application in the login screen by clicking the globe icon.

 ## Class diagram
 ![class diagram](https://github.com/Juho-source/refactoredeventmanager/blob/main/docs/classdiagram.png?raw=true)